Spain presses Algeria to guarantee natural gas supply

 A second, longer pipeline from Algeria to Almería in Spain’s southeastern shore currently provides 16% of its total natural gas imports.

-Ribera said that her counterpart also agreed to be prepared in case Spain requested to increase the supply of natural gas.
+Ribera said her counterpart also agreed to be prepared in case Spain asked Algeria to increase the supply of natural gas.

+“Algeria, through the company Sonatrach, will honor its commitments with Spain, relating to natural gas supply and is ready to discuss the terms of additional gas deliveries,” Arkab said, according to the Algerian official news agency APS.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.